 Starting Off Strong: Sharing Your Expectations

 A great way to get off to a smooth start with your roommate is to discuss your expectations of how your shared and individual spaces will be kept.
 You can even write these expectations down and make sure all roommates have a copy so you can refer back to it later in the year.
 This may sound lame, but it really isn’t any different than what you would do if you shared an office with a coworker.
 Talk about how clean or messy you both prefer to keep your spaces and agree on a standard you can both live with.
 You may want to discuss compromises, like, “I am a neat freak, so my bed will always be neatly made, and my side of the room will always be spotless.
 You prefer a more casual space, so you probably won’t ever make your bed, but you’ll agree to run the vacuum once every week or two and make sure never to leave dirty clothes on the floor.”
+Your Ra can assist you in making a roommate agreement.

 Boundaries are Important